-- 1. The student has a primary language other than English and is not proficient in listening, speaking, reading, writing, or comprehension in the English-speaking classroom as determined by the ACCESS for ELs 2.0. - 2.
-The student uses the accommodation routinely (with rare exceptions) during classroom instruction and assessment in the subject, both before and after the OSTP test is administered. - 3.
-The accommodation must be documented on the student's current ELAP or locally designed equivalent plan. - 4.
+- 1. The student has a primary language other than English and is not proficient in listening, speaking, reading, writing, or comprehension in the English-speaking classroom as determined by the ACCESS for ELLs assessment. - 2.
+The student routinely uses the accommodation (with rare exceptions) during classroom instruction and assessment in the subject, both before and after the OSTP test is administered. - 3.
+The accommodation must be documented on the student's current ELAP. - 4.
 The student requires the accommodation in order to participate in OSTP testing. - 5.
 The accommodation is listed as a current accommodation in this manual.